SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 * `prod100k`: up to 100,000 connections, 30GB
 * `prod200k`: up to 200,000 connections, 34GB

-The use of a persistent storage is recommended, otherwise if a pod-local storage is used data will be lost with the loss of a pod.
+Using a persistent storage is recommended, otherwise if pod-local storage is used data will be lost with the loss of a pod.
 The `storage.persistent` parameter is set to `true` by default.

 The `pubsubplus` chart supports allocation of new storage volumes or mounting volumes with existing data.
 To avoid data corruption ensure to allocate clean new volumes for new deployments.

 The recommended default allocation is to use Kubernetes [Storage Classes]((//kubernetes.io/docs/concepts/storage/storage-classes/) utilizing [Dynamic Volume Provisioning](//kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
 The `pubsubplus` chart deployment will create a Persistent Volume Claim (PVC) specifying the size and the Storage Class of the requested volume and a Persistent Volume (PV) that meets the requirements will be allocated.
-Both the PVC and PV names will be linked to the deployment's name and when deleting PubSub+ pod(s) or even the entire deployment, the PVC and the allocated PV will not be deleted so potentially complex configuration is preserved.
+Both the PVC and PV names will be linked to the deployment's name and when deleting PubSub+ EBS pod(s) or even the entire deployment, the PVC and the allocated PV will not be deleted so potentially complex configuration is preserved.
 They will be re-mounted and reused with the existing configuration when a new pod starts (controlled by the StatefulSet, automatically matched to the old pod even in an HA deployment) or a deployment with the same as the old name is started.
 Explicitly delete a PVC if no longer needed, which will delete the corresponding PV - refer to [Deleting a Deployment](#deleting-a-deployment).

-Instead of using a storage class, the `pubsubplus` chart also allows to describe how to assign storage by adding your own YAML fragment in the `storage.customVolumeMount` parameter.
+Instead of using a storage class, the `pubsubplus` chart also allows you describe how to assign storage by adding your own YAML fragment in the `storage.customVolumeMount` parameter.
 The fragment is inserted for the `data` volume in the `{spec.template.spec.volumes}` section of the ConfigMap.
 Note that in this case the `storage.useStorageClass` parameter is ignored.

 Followings are examples of how to specify parameter values in common use cases: